Skip to contents

 xs_data %>%

-autoplot(strata = "Country", log = TRUE,type='density') +
+autoplot(strata = "Country", type = "density") +

-scale_fill_manual(values = country.pal) +
+scale_fill_manual(values = country_pal) +

 scale_x_log10(labels = scales::label_comma())